To place a request for assistance, please call 765-482-6144 -or- fill out the form below.

 We serve Boone County residents with physical, emotional and spiritual needs, free of charge, and regardless of religious affiliation or lack thereof.

 We have learned that it is almost always necessary for the person who needs help to personally call us to request assistance.
 Well-meaning friends, family and care-givers should encourage the person in need to call, although you are certainly welcome to alert us about a situation or a forthcoming call.
 If, however, the person in need is physically unable to speak or call us, we will consider your referral on a case by case basis.
 We are also available to you to offer advice or to help you find the resources you need for someone in need.
 Please call the office if you have further questions.

 In order to accommodate anyone needing assistance, our message line is available at anytime, day or night.
-Our volunteers will attempt to return your call within 24 hours, unless your call is placed on a Friday, a weekend, or a holiday.
+Our volunteers will attempt to return your call within 24 hours.
 Please be prepared to accept our call.
-In most instances, we will call during our Clearinghouse hours, 10a.m.-2p.m.
-Monday through Thursday and 10a.m. – noon on Friday.
-If there are specific times that are best for us to call, be sure to tell us those times when you leave a message.
+In most instances, we will call during our Clearinghouse hours, 7:30am-6:00pm.
+Monday and 10:00am-4:00pm Tuesday through Thursday.
+Please note that the office is closed on Friday.
+If there are specific times that are best for you to receive calls, be sure to tell us those times when you leave a message.

 Our in-take workers are all volunteers, offering their time in service of their neighbors.
 Each volunteer works one shift per week, so one person may receive your call and gather information about your request while another may call you back another day for more information or to inform you of the status of your request.
 The volunteers who actually provide the help to meet your need are church volunteers and do not work in our office – so they are different people from the one(s) you talk to on the phone.
 This is teamwork in action.

 Our method of receiving and processing requests for help functions solely over the phone.
 We do not have the facilities nor the personnel to provide face-to-face intake processing of your request.
 We’re confident you will find our phone volunteers pleasant, caring and patient.